 Working Within the Limits

 DTI restrictions add another layer to mortgage qualification, but they're not insurmountable.
 Most first home buyers won't be significantly impacted since interest rate serviceability was already the main constraint.
 Investors need to plan their portfolio growth more carefully.
-New builds remain exempt, creating a pathway for those near DTI limits.
+New builds remain exempt, creating a pathway for those near DTI thresholds.
 Reducing other debts like credit cards and car loans can meaningfully improve your position.

 Understanding your DTI before you start property hunting helps set realistic expectations.
 Use our borrowing power calculator to estimate your capacity, then talk to a mortgage adviser about your specific situation.